 It’s important to understand that prequalification isn’t a guarantee that you’ll get the loan terms and amount offered to you later.
 Your final interest rate, loan term, and amount will be presented after you’ve finished the application or preapproval process.

-Lender performs a soft credit inquiry that doesn’t impact your credit score
+Lender performs a soft credit inquiry that doesn’t affect your credit score.

-Lender performs a hard credit inquiry that does impact your credit score
+Lender performs a hard credit inquiry that does affect your credit score.

 - Prequalification offers a way to compare loan possibilities.